 Serve it simply with bread & butter pickle

 A fresh coleslaw is perfect because you can eat it on the side or put it on a brisket sandwich if you prefer.
-Baked beans and potato salad are also great pairings.
+Baked beans, potato salad, and creamy macaroni salad are also great pairings.
 Keep the theme going by sipping a refreshing hot & smoky mezcal margarita.

-Make brisket sandwiches and omg good brisket ragu over pasta or polenta, tacos, breakfast brisket and egg hash, grilled cheese, add it to baked beans, make chili, add it to ramen.
+Make brisket sandwiches and omg good brisket ragu over pasta or polenta, tacos, breakfast brisket and egg hash for breakfast, a brisket grilled cheese for lunch, add it to baked beans, make chili, add it to ramen.
+You can make addicting burnt ends with the leftover point end.
 Okay, you get the point.
 It is good in just about anything and you are the lucky one who gets to indulge for hopefully a few days at the least.

 Smoked Brisket Recipe

 - 12 to 16 lb Prime grade whole packer brisket